BJOTHIPRASANNA/DemoRepo/README.md

 # DemoRepo
-This is the demo repository for practicing git and git hub
+This is the demo repository for practicing git and git hub!